 An essential part of the CCWG-Accountability Charter calls for stress tests to determine the stability of ICANN and to assess the adequacy of existing and proposed accountability mechanisms available to the ICANN community.
-The CCWG-Accountability developed a series of 37 stress tests in its proposal, adressing financial crisis or insolvency; failure to meet operational expectations or to account ot external stakeholders; and legal action.
+A series of 37 stress tests are developed in this proposal, adressing financial crisis or insolvency; failure to meet operational expectations or to account to external stakeholders; and legal action.